-Find out more about safety services and programs available at Mount Allison, including security officers, safety patrols, and event services.
+- Safety services and programs available at Mount Allison, including security officers, safety patrols, and event services

-Also find out what to do in an emergency such as fire, campus evacuation, power outage, lockdown, active intruder, hazardous spill, bomb threat, or earthquake.
+- What to do in an emergency such as fire, campus evacuation, power outage, lockdown, active intruder, hazardous spill, bomb threat, or earthquake

 External 24/7 support

 Chimo is a provincial crisis phone line, accessible 24 hours a day, 365 days a year and is free to all residents of New Brunswick.
 Chimo Helpline can provide a listening ear, helpful information, crisis intervention, and referrals to resources in the province of NB.
 They are confidential, non-judgmental, and supportive.